bkesterbyld/maroon-potato/src/pages/faq.md

           experience layer that brings physical distributed servers together with virtual data modeling and logic technology.
-The result is a global, resilient data processing network that enables virtually anyone to be a high end "database designer" without having to interface or manage databases.
+The result is a global, resilient data processing network that enables virtually anyone to be a high end "database arcthitect" without having to mess with, or manage, databases.
 It also gives users the ability to build powerful logic and analytics without coding.

-          We've been perfecting the technology for 10 years and it's proven in a prior company that handled extreme enterprise-grade projects for Tesla, BAE Systems, Facebook, Microsoft, AWS and others.

           Because we use proven technologies, Above is safe, reliable and predictable.
-Also, since we don't have to develop a database or other low level technologies, all of our time is focused on bringing new features and better experiences to our users.
+Also, since we don't have to develop a database or other low-level technologies, all of our time is focused on bringing new features and better experiences to our users.
       - title: How does the logic work?
 Can I use my own code?
         content: >-